SAP-archive/helm-broker/docs/releasing.md

 ### Create a release from the master branch

-Follow these steps to create a new `helm-broker` release 0.6.0:
+Follow these steps to create a new `helm-broker` release `v0.6.0`:

-1. Change images tag in the `charts/helm-broker/values.yaml` to 0.6.0:
+1. Checkout on master and pull the latest changes:

     ```
-    make VERSION=0.6.0 cut-release
+    git checkout master
+    git pull
     ```
+2. Prepare the release:

+    ```
+    make VERSION=v0.6.0 cut-release
+    ```
 Above command do the following things:
-  - stash your changes
-  - checkout on master
-  - pull the latest master
-  - change the images tag in the `charts/helm-broker/values.yaml` to 0.6.0
+  - changes the images tag in the `charts/helm-broker/values.yaml` to `v0.6.0`
   - creates a commit with the changes
+  - creates a `v0.6.0` tag

-2. Push the release:
+3. Push the release:

     ```
-    git push {remote} 0.6.0
+    git push {remote} v0.6.0
     ```

+It triggers the Prow CI release job for that branch.

     >**NOTE:** If you want to push the tag to the upstream, run the following command:
     >```
-    >git push upstream 0.6.0
+    >git push upstream v0.6.0
     >```

-3. After Prow CI job finish, go to the **releases** tab where the new release appears.
+4. After Prow CI job finish, go to the **releases** tab where the new release appears.
 The new branch is available in the **branches** tab.

 ### Create a release from the release branch

-Follow these steps to create a new addon release 0.6.1:
+Follow these steps to create a new `helm-broker` release 0.6.1:

 1. Checkout the release branch with the latest changes.
 For example:

     ```
     git fetch {remote}
-    git checkout 0.6.0
+    git checkout release-0.6
     git pull
     ```

-2. Commit your changes to the release branch `0.6.0`.
+2. Commit your changes to the release branch `release-0.6`.

-3. Create a tag with the proper release version.
-For example:
+3. Prepare the release:

     ```
-    git tag 0.6.1
+    make VERSION=v0.6.1 cut-release
     ```
+    Above command do the following things:
+      - changes the images tag in the `charts/helm-broker/values.yaml` to `v0.6.1`
+      - creates a commit with the changes
+      - creates a `v0.6.1` tag

-4. Push the tag:
+4. Push your changes with the tag:

     ```
-    git push {remote} 0.6.1 --tags
+    git push {remote} v0.6.1
     ```

-5. After Prow CI job finish, go to the **releases** tab where the new `0.6.1` release appears.
+5. After Prow CI job finish, go to the **releases** tab where the new `v0.6.1` release appears.

 ## Changelog functionality